Search Ask the Dietitian

 Could you give me a diet on irritable bowel syndrome?
 Its for my wife.
 She needs to eat better.

 Please see second answer below.

-In addition, the Food Guide Pyramid is helpful in planning a balanced diet.
+In addition, the My Plate is helpful in planning a balanced diet.

 I have a GI disorder known as Crohn's disease.
 I am currently having a flare up and am on a liquid diet.
 What do you recommend to drink?
 I can handle soup, Ensure tastes terrible.
 Also, any tips on how to eat to prevent a flare up?